Ilia Topuria: Personal life

-Topuria's older brother Aleksandre, also a mixed martial artist, debuted with the UFC in February 2025 at UFC 312.
+Topuria's older brother Aleksandre Topuria, also a mixed martial artist, debuted with the UFC in February 2025 at UFC 312.

 On March 5, 2024, Topuria obtained Spanish citizenship after it was announced at the Council of Ministers press conference.

 On March 21, 2024, Topuria was awarded the Order of Honor by the President of Georgia in Orbeliani Palace, Tbilisi, Georgia.
 That day, Georgian Prime Minister Irakli Kobakhidze announced that the government will ensure Ilia retains his Georgian citizenship, making him a dual citizen of Georgia and Spain.

+On May 6, 2026, Topuria visited the Oval Office and met US President Donald Trump alongside other UFC fighters Justin Gaethje, Alex Pereira, and Ciryl Gane.
+The visit was to mainly promote UFC Freedom 250 held at the White House.